“How long have I been in here…? Half a day?”

 Val bounced back to all fours, emitting a low growl as she circled the magical barrier.

 Aaron didn’t have much time to watch the hellhound’s battle.
-Just as he looked back at Grandmore, the armored man was riding towards him, that gilded bastard sword glinting orange in the light of nearby torches.
+Just as he looked back at Grandmore, the armored man was riding towards him, that gilded bastard sword glinting red in the light of nearby torches.

 Ducking down, Aaron narrowly avoided a decapitation.
-Grandmore’s horse looped back around, bounding towards the iron-haired man once more.
+Grandmore’s horse looped back around bounding towards the iron-haired man once more.